oracle/weblogic-kubernetes-operator/docs-source/content/userguide/istio/istio.md

 traffic in Kiali and to use distributed tracing all the way from the entry point to the cluster, for example, the Istio gateway.

-To configure external access to your domain, you need to create an Istio `gateway` and `virtualservice` as shown in the example below:
+To configure external access to your domain, you need to create an Istio `Gateway` and `Virtualservice` as shown in the example below:

 ```
 ---